 The Paycheck Fairness Act would require employers to demonstrate that pay differences between men and women are based on legitimate business reasons, and not based on sex.
 The Act would also end pay secrecy by prohibiting retaliation against employees who disclose salary information.

 For all women – and for survivors of violence, who need fair pay to achieve economic security – take action now and tell your Senators that it’s time to close the pay gap.

 NNEDV and The Allstate Foundation are partnering to end financial abuse and empower survivors of domestic violence.
-Check out our Moving Ahead Through Financial Management curriculum.
+Check out The Moving Ahead Curriculum.